 This one is very simple and easy to make.
 You can make one yourself in no time, at no cost using only the material you already have in your workshop.
 The guide is great for short straight cuts and crosscuts.

 This guide was designed for a jigsaw but you could make one exactly the same way for a circular saw.
-If you are planning on making a guide for a circular saw check out this selection – you will definitely find one that will come in handy for your projects.
+If you are planning on making a guide for a circular saw check out this selection – you will find one that will come in handy for your projects.

 RELATED: